Help desk software that creates better customer experiences for your business

 Put simply, help desk support software is designed to give you the tools to make your customers feel heard.
 Here's a basic rundown of how it works:

 - Customers contact your business through email, phone, text, web, chat, and social media with questions and issues

 - The system generates a ticket for each issue and automatically associates them with a customer’s history if applicable

-- Tickets can be assigned manually or automatically depending on business rules
+- Tickets are assigned manually or automatically depending on business rules

 - As agents work on tickets, they can easily collaborate with other team members for help